Efficient Radiofrequency Sensing with Fluorescence Encoding: Results Discussion

 We make a distinction here when discussing sensitivity between the single-point sensitivity (\emph{i.e.,} how quickly one can determine the amplitude of a signal at a known frequency) and the true acquisition time cost to measure the spectrum for a given bandwidth and resolution.
 Here, the ability to acquire dense spectral data is one of the main advantages of our approach.
 To illustrate this, we compare the time required to acquire a spectrum containing a peak of amplitude $1~\mu$T where the exact frequency is unknown but lies within the optimum range of either our encoding approach or conventional AC detection approaches.
 For our fluorescence encoding strategy, we use a representative sensitivity (Table~\ref{tab:samples}) of $10~\mu$T/$\sqrt{\text{Hz}}$, from which we estimate 100 s of data acquisition to reach a signal-to-noise level of one.
 However, this approach yields the entire spectrum in one measurement, enabling us to identify the peak location (and the presence of other peaks, expected or otherwise).
-Conversely, for AC sensitivities in similar diamond samples (taken to be $1~\mu$T/$\sqrt{\text{Hz}}$), we require only 1 s of data acquisition if the target frequency is known.
+Conversely, for AC sensitivities in similar diamond samples (taken to be $1~\mu$T/$\sqrt{\text{Hz}}$ as estimated from the minimum of the Hahn Echo sensitivity trace in Figure~\ref{fig:fig2}a), we require only 1 s of data acquisition if the target frequency is known.
 However, unlike the fluorescence encoding approach, acquiring a spectrum of $N$ points requires $N$ independent measurements; if 100 points are required, the time cost is equivalent for the two methods, and for $N>100$, the coherent AC sensing approach is actually slower.
 Thus, for spectrally congested signals, the acquisition time for the AC measurement scheme may be greater than would be suggested by the single point sensitivity.
+We note, however, that AC sensitivities can be improved beyond our nominal $1~\mu$T/$\sqrt{\text{Hz}}$ in optimized NV center samples and measurement conditions \cite{balasubramanianUltralongSpinCoherence2009, vool2021imaging, maletinsky2012robust, palm_imaging_2022}; the time taken to acquire a spectrum with the point-scan method decreases linearly with improved sensitivity.